Candidate Fraud Prevention | BridgeView

 High

 Fake references posing as former employers or managers.
-Fraudsters provide accomplice phone numbers, create fake company websites, or intercept verification attempts through controlled email addresses.
+Fraudsters may use accomplice phone numbers, fake websites, or controlled email addresses to intercept verification.

 Fraud Networks